 It is important that you are clear from the first week of semester as to the number of essays (and other assessments) required of you for each module to be taken that semester.
 The relevant information for each module is available in the module descriptor.
 It is also important that you are aware of the submission dates for each piece of assessment.
 This will be written on the assignment sheets made available on the VLE in the first week of semester.
 It is your responsibility to ensure that you have all this information by the end of your first week of semester.
 If you do not have this information, then seek out your module tutor(s) immediately and acquire it.
-You can then plan your reading and writing of each essay, so that you are not left with several essays to write in the space of 24 or 48 hours.
+You can then plan your reading and writing of each essay, so that you are not left with several essays to write in the space of 24 or 48 hours!!

-While we try to space out due dates for essays, but with the range of options available it is impossible to avoid some clashes.
-Where there are severe clashes with several major assignments due within days of one another, please alert the module tutors and Programme Leader to this at the very start of semester to see if some re-scheduling might be possible.
-Students need to manage their own time to ensure that all assignments are submitted on time.
+While we try to space due dates for essays out, with the range of options available it is impossible to avoid some clashes.
+Where there are severe clashes with several major assignments due in within days of one another, please, alert the module tutors and Programme Leader to this at the very start of semester to see if some re-scheduling might be possible.
+This is not always possible.
+Students need to manage their own time to ensure that all assignments are in on time.
 In order to do this, you need to start on essay preparation early in semester.

 Essays can often take up to 30 hours to research and write.
-If you leave off preparation until the last moment you may find that you have what ought to be, for example, 90 hours work (i.e. 3 essays) to cover in a couple of days, alongside the normal work of preparation for lectures, seminars, etc. There are not 90 hours in two days, or even three days.
-So, start preparing for your essays from week one and make sure that your preparation is focussed.
+If you leave off preparation until the last moment you may find that you have what ought to be, say, 90 hours work (i.e. 3 essays) to cover in a couple of days, alongside the normal work of preparation for lectures, seminars, etc. There are not 90 hours in two days or even three days, even if you do not sleep!
+So start preparing for your essays from week one and make sure that your preparation is focussed.
 Do not fritter away your time.

-All assignments must be submitted electronically by submitting a single document in Word (DOCX) format on the appropriate place on the module VLE.
+All assignments must be submitted electronically by submitting a single document in Word (DOCX) format on the appropriate place (where the question is found) on the module VLE.
 A message confirming the successful upload is automatically generated by the VLE and you can see your document if you return to the page.
-Note that all submissions are passed through Turnitin originality checker.
+Note that all submissions are passed to Turnitin originality checker.
 To learn about Turnitin, see https://induction.uhi.ac.uk/Using-technologies/Turinitin-Studentguide.pdf